bruceharrison1984/Schedulely/README.md

 A light-weight, highly customizable Month calendar for React-based applications.
 The primary focus of NextMonth is to just display a CSS-based month calendar with events.

 - 🤏 Extremely small package size
+- 📱 Entire design is based on CSS-grid, so it is fully responsive (and fast!)
 - 🔩 Easy to override default components (you're expected to)
 - 🔧 Customization is a first-class concern